gofrontier-com/sheriff/README.rst

 Sheriff
 ~~~~~~~

-Sheriff has been built to enable the management of Azure RBAC and Microsoft Entra PIM configuration
+Sheriff has been built to enable the management of Microsoft Entra PIM configuration
 via YAML/JSON files.
 Although some of its functionality overlaps with the AzureRM provider
 for Terraform, the Terraform implementation lacks coverage for some key features required
 to operate PIM effectively, including role management policies.